JRT-Git/teslaprep/model_3_checklist.md

 1. [ ] Check driver and passenger footwell lighting
 1. [ ] Check steering wheel control lights (they may need to be enabled in Driver settings)
 1. [ ] Test connectivity of wireless phone charger
+1. [ ] Test USB-C/-A ports
+   1. [ ] Front console
+   1. [ ] Armrest area
+   1. [ ] Glovebox
+   1. [ ] Rear
+1. [ ] Check for Tesla sentry thumbdrive in glovebox
+1. [ ] Blast heater to make sure it works
+1. [ ] Check heated seats (front and read)
+1. [ ] Check heated steering wheel
+1. [ ] Blast A/C to make sure the A/C works
+1. [ ] Check blower positioning control and range
+1. [ ] Check rear airflow
+   1. [ ] Make sure read air is on in the climate control
+1. [ ] Check coat hangers are even and not loose
+1. [ ] Make sure powered seats move smoothly in all directions
+1. [ ] Check rear seats recline properly
+   1. [ ] Check trunk switches in rear left work and fold the rear seats

 ### Infotainment inspection
 1. [ ] Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
 1. [ ] Tap the "Toybox" icon at the bottom right of the screen and launch the Sketchpad app.
-Leave the Sketchpad up for a minute to make sure there are no phantom touches happening on the display, or dead pixels
+   1. [ ] Leave the Sketchpad up for a minute to make sure there are no phantom touches happening on the display, or dead pixels
+   1. [ ] Touch everywhere to make sure it all works and is responsive
+1. [ ] Go into screen cleaning mode to get a better view of scratches or defects

 **GET OUT OF THE DRIVER'S SEAT**
 1. [ ] Gently test the driver and passenger door emergency releases